gdgnuernberg/arcore-meet-andy/README.md

 }
 ```

-## FINISH
+### Congratulations
-Congratulations, you just created an app that uses Augmented Reality to create a whole new set of experiences for your users.
+You just created an app that uses Augmented Reality to create a whole new set of experiences for your users.